wp-plugins/beautiful-taxonomy-filters/README.txt

 1. Upload `beautiful-taxonomy-filters` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Follow the instructions found in Settings > Taxonomy filters to get you started!
+4. For more customization have a look at the [filters and actions](https://wordpress.org/plugins/beautiful-taxonomy-filters/other_notes/)

 == Frequently Asked Questions ==